what is PETG?

 Everyday Users & Hobbyists

-PETG has become more popular as more consumer-grade printers ship with heated print beds.
+PETG printing has become more popular as more consumer-grade printers ship with heated print beds.
 Stronger and more flexible than PLA, PETG is more appropriate for everyday objects like smartphone cases.
 And unlike ABS, PETG does not require ventilation to remove noxious fumes making it safe for kids and pets to be around.

 PETG benefits &